-The community CHNS data enable us to identify the law's effect yet another way, as well.
-Under the one-child legislation communities are allowed to fine families that violate and to reward families that adhere to the law's provisions.
+The community CHNS data also enable us to identify the law's effect yet another way.
+Under the one-child legislation communities are allowed to fine families that violate, and to reward families that adhere to, the law's provisions.
 These monetary penalties are given in the CHNS community data.
 The bottom rows of Table 4 give average fines in rural and urban areas, but the fines also vary between locations within urban and rural domains.
-Thus another identification strategy, besides using the difference in the law's effect between rural and urban areas, is to utilize data on the variation of these fines across locations.
-Families living in areas with higher fines should exhibit bigger decreases in husband-wife age and education gaps after the one-child law, assuming these fines are exogenous to the family and that communities do not levy fines based on having higher fertility rates in the first place.16
+Thus another identification strategy, besides examining effects before and after the law, and using the difference in the law's effect between rural and urban areas, is to utilize data on the variation of these fines across locations.
+Families living in areas with higher fines should exhibit bigger decreases in husband-wife age and education gaps after the one-child law, assuming these fines are exogenous to the family and that communities do not levy fines based on having higher fertility rates in the first place.